Java Swing with GitHub Codespace

 Select Create a new configuration.

 Select JAVA devcontainers.
-Chose the default options moving forward or customize however you like.
-It may ask you to rebuild your codespace but you can do that later.
+Chose the default options.
+It may ask you to rebuild your codespace but you can do this later.

-Go to the file manager on the left pane.
-Select devcontainer.json.
+Go to the file Manager on the left pane.

 {